-- understand that text consists of strings,
+- understand that text consists of characters and comes in strings,

-- combine and dissect strings of text,
+- use base R commands to define, combine, and manipulate strings of text,

-- read and write regular expressions,
+- read and write basic regular expressions (see Appendix E),

 Structure your document by inserting headings and empty lines between different parts.
 Here’s an example how your initial file could look: